Skiving (metalworking)

-Skiving requires a minimum material feed rate to cut successfully.
+The process involves moving the material past precision-profiled tools made to an exact shape, or past plain cutting tools.
+The tools are typically made of tungsten carbide-based compounds.
+It requires a minimum material feed rate to cut successfully.
 At speeds below those of metal planing or about 10 meters/minute (33 feet/minute), the skiving tools can be vibrated at high frequency to increase the relative speed between the tool and workpiece.

+In early machines, it was necessary to precisely position the strip relative to the cutting tools, but newer machines use a floating suspension technology which enables tools to locate by material contact.
+This allows mutual initial positioning differences up to approximately 12 mm followed by resilient automatic engagement.

+Products using this technology directly are automotive seatbelt springs, large power transformer winding strips, rotogravure plates, cable and hose clamps, gas tank straps, and window counterbalance springs.
+Products using the process indirectly are tubes and pipes where the edge of the strip is accurately beveled prior to being folded into tubular form and seam welded.
+The beveled edges enable pinhole free welds.

 Another metal skiving application is for hydraulic cylinders, where a round and smooth cylinder bore is required for proper actuation.
 Several skiving knives on a round tool pass through a bore to create a perfectly round hole.
 Often, a second operation of roller burnishing follows to cold-work the surface to a mirror finish.
 This process is common among manufacturers of hydraulic and pneumatic cylinders.
-Compared to honing, skiving and roller burnishing is faster and typically provides more precise tolerances and better inside surface finish control.
+Compared to honing, skiving and roller burnishing is faster.

 Skiving can be applied to gear cutting, where internal gears are skived with a rotary cutter (rather than shaped or broached) in a process analogous to the hobbing of external gears.